← Intrepid Scientific·Insights

 The Bifurcation Strategy

-For MSOs operating dual-license facilities, the DEA's historical aversion to Schedule I activity makes physical separation paramount.
+For MSOs operating dual-license facilities, the DEA's historical aversion to Schedule I activity makes physical separation critical.
 Successful facilities must implement:

 - Zoning layouts: Physically distinct areas for medical and adult-use production with restricted badge access.